UCSD-Historical-Enrollment-Data/UCSDHistEnrollData/docs/scripts.md

 [← Go Back](https://github.com/ewang2002/UCSDHistEnrollData)

 # Script Information
 Whenever I'm processing the raw CSV files, I have the following scripts (and their applicable dependencies) in the root directory of the data repository.
-You can find all of these scripts in the root directory of *this* repository.
+You can find all of these scripts in the `scripts` directory of *this* repository.

 | Script | Purpose | Dependencies |
 | ------ | ------- | ------------ |